 Community Ministries Project

 Ken Austin, formerly the operations director at CGM, has transitioned over to lead our Community Ministries Projects.
-CRP works to partner with local churches and community groups to offer various outreach and assistance efforts to the entire Washington Park community.
+CMP works to partner with local churches and community groups to offer various outreach and assistance efforts to the entire Washington Park community.

 Our first foray into this is partnering with New Walk of Life Church in providing a building that has been named the Mercy House.